Understanding Parallel Play

 What Is an Example of Parallel Play?

 Even though it may seem odd to see your child playing independently next to a child instead of together with that child, it doesn’t mean that something is wrong.
-Parallel play is an important part of your child’s development because it helps her learn about relationships and how to behave around others.
+Parallel play is an important part of your child’s development because it helps them learn about relationships and how to behave around others.

 Here’s how you can help your toddler with parallel play:

-Give your child opportunities to play with other children
+Give your child opportunities to play with other children by organizing playdates, taking them to the playground, or enrolling them in fun activities with other children

 Be sure to monitor the activities so fights don’t break out over toys